kinalee/simple_shell/README.md

 #Simple Shell

 This program was written for a group project assignment at Holberton School.
-Simple Shell imitates linux shell programs, which takes commands from the keyboard and passes them to the operation system.
+Simple Shell imitates linux shell programs, which take commands from the keyboard and pass them to the operation system.
 Simple shell is capable of handling basic commands.

 ##How to run
 Run the follwing command in your terminal